CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Added a lot more small shrubbery
 - Removed some trees

+## :balance_scale: Changes

+### :exclamation: `Change` Improved effectiveness of all NVGs significantly.

 ________

 ## 🐛 Bugfixes
 - Fixed a bug which prevented the MK18 from spawning with ammo.
 - Fixed several collision issues on stairs in the Prison POI.
 - Fixed several collision issues in the main nuclear power plant building.
+- Fixed collision issues on the steps going into the small two story office building.